jenna-lab/E-commerce-website/README.md

-#  E-commerce
+# FakeStore Shopping Website
- Using the Fake Store API (https://fakestoreapi.com/docs), HTML, CSS and TypeScript build an e-commerce site to display products fetched from the provided API

-### The challenge

-Users should be able to:

-- Expected features include showing all products onloading the site.
-- Displaying products from a specific category
-- Displaying a specific product when the user clicks on the product and - but not limited to – implementing the cart where a user can add quantity of a specific item or remove it from the cart or clear the cart all together.
-- The cart should calculate the Grand Total of the items.
+## Overview
+- This is a simple shopping website built with TypeScript, HTML, and CSS.
+- It leverages the FakeStore API to display a variety of products, allows users to view individual product details, and manage a shopping cart.

+## Features
+- Product Display: Fetches product data from the FakeStore API and dynamically displays them on the website.

+- Product Details: Clicking on a product reveals detailed information, including the title, category, price, description, image, and rating.

+- Shopping Cart: Allows users to add products to the shopping cart, updating the cart count in real-time.
+Users can also remove items from the cart.

+- LocalStorage: Utilizes localStorage to persist the shopping cart data, ensuring that the cart state persists across page reloads.

 ### Screenshot